gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 during an Association lifetime as described in {{Section 5.2 of RFC9260}}
 with the purpose of defining a protected restart procedure.

-When the upper layer protocols require support of SCTP Restart for associations using the DTLS chunk, as in case of 3GPP NG-C protocol {{ETSI-TS-38.413}}, the endpoint needs to support also the protected SCTP Restart procedure described below.
+When the upper layer protocols require support of SCTP restart for associations using the DTLS chunk, as in case of 3GPP NG-C protocol {{ETSI-TS-38.413}}, the endpoint needs to support also the protected SCTP restart procedure described below.
 Implementation of the protected restart procedure is RECOMMENDED; however, it is not required, as it relies on the availability of persistent secure storage for the restart DTLS key context.
-An endpoint will know that its peer supports this protected SCTP restart procedure from the DTLS Key Management parameter's R bit
+An endpoint will know that its peer supports this protected SCTP restart procedure from the DTLS Key Management Parameter's R bit
 {{key-management-parameter}}.

-The protected SCTP restart procedure keeps the security characteristics of an SCTP Association using DTLS chunks.
+The protected SCTP restart procedure keeps the security characteristics of an SCTP association using DTLS chunks.

-In protected SCTP Restart, INIT and INIT ACK chunks are sent according to {{RFC9260}}, but COOKIE ECHO and COOKIE ACK chunks are encrypted using DTLS chunks and the restart DTLS Key contexts.
+In protected SCTP restart, INIT and INIT ACK chunks are sent according to {{RFC9260}}, but COOKIE ECHO and COOKIE ACK chunks are encrypted using DTLS chunks and the restart DTLS key contexts.
 The endpoints MUST include the DTLS Key Management Parameter in the INIT and INIT ACK, using the same method list, but with a new random Tie Breaker.

-In order to support protected SCTP Restart, the SCTP Endpoints need to allocate and maintain dedicated restart DTLS Key contexts, SCTP packets protected by these contexts will be identified in the DTLS chunk with the R (Restart) bit set (see {{DTLS-chunk}}).
-Both SCTP endpoints need to ensure that Restart DTLS key contexts are preserved for supporting the protected SCTP Restart use case.
+In order to support protected SCTP restart, the SCTP endpoints need to allocate and maintain dedicated restart DTLS key contexts, SCTP packets protected by these contexts will be identified in the DTLS chunk with the R (Restart) bit set (see {{DTLS-chunk}}).
+Both SCTP endpoints need to ensure that restart DTLS key contexts are preserved for supporting the protected SCTP restart use case.

 For a protected SCTP endpoint to be available for protected SCTP restart, the DTLS chunk requires access to a DTLS key context associated with the SCTP association.
 This key context MUST be maintained in a well-defined state such that both endpoints have a consistent view of the DTLS sequence numbers and replay window (i.e., initialized but never used).
-The SCTP Restart DTLS key MUST NOT be used for any purpose other than SCTP association restart.
+The SCTP restart DTLS key MUST NOT be used for any purpose other than SCTP association restart.

-An SCTP endpoint wanting to be able to initiate a protected SCTP restart needs to store securely and persistently the restart Keys, and related DTLS epoch, indexed so that when performing a restart with the peer node it had a protected SCTP association which can identify the right restart Key and DTLS epoch and initialize the restart DTLS Key Context for when restarting the SCTP association.
+An SCTP endpoint wanting to be able to initiate a protected SCTP restart needs to store securely and persistently the restart keys, and related DTLS epoch, indexed so that when performing a restart with the peer endpoint it had a protected SCTP association which can identify the right restart key and DTLS epoch and initialize the restart DTLS key context for when restarting the SCTP association.

-The keys and epoch need to be stored securely and persistently so that they survive the events that are causing the protected SCTP Restart procedure to be used, for instance a crash of the SCTP stack.
-The security considerations for persistent secure storage of keying materials is further discussed in
+The keys and epoch need to be stored securely and persistently so that they survive the events that are causing the protected SCTP restart procedure to be used, for instance a crash of the SCTP stack.
+The security considerations for persistent secure storage of key material is further discussed in
-{{sec-considertation-storage}}.
+{{sec-consideration-storage}}.

-A DTLS Chunk using the restart DTLS key context is identified by having the R bit (Restart Indicator) set in the DTLS Chunk (see
+A DTLS chunk using the restart DTLS key context is identified by having the R bit (Restart Indicator) set in the DTLS chunk (see
 {{sctp-DTLS-chunk-newchunk-crypt-struct}}).
-There's exactly one active Restart DTLS Context at a time, the newest.
-However, a crash at the time having completed the DTLS Key Management exchange but failing to commit the DTLS Key Context to persistent secure storage could result in loss of the latest DTLS Key Context.
+There's exactly one active restart DTLS key context at a time, the newest.
+However, a crash at the time having completed the DTLS Key Management exchange but failing to commit the DTLS key context to persistent secure storage could result in loss of the latest DTLS key context.
 Therefore, the endpoints SHOULD retain the old restart DTLS key context until the DTLS Key Management confirms the new ones are committed to secure storage.
-This can for example ensure that at key-changes signals to terminate the old DTLS Key Contexts (including the restart) is never sent until the new restart DTLS Key Context has been committed to storage.
+This can for example ensure that at key-changes signals to terminate the old DTLS key contexts (including the restart) is never sent until the new restart DTLS key context has been committed to storage.

-Implementations will also need to consider the risk for two time pads, i.e. the usage of the same nonce twice.
+Implementations will also need to consider the risk of two-time pads, i.e. the usage of the same nonce twice.
 An SCTP endpoint restarted and sent a number of packets using the restart key context thus using sequence number 1 to 8.
-If this endpoint restart again it is crucial that the restarted endpoint do not reuse sequence number 1 to 8 a second time.
-Ensuring that a sequence number never is resused in a context of a crash may be hard, thus the simpler solution is to remove a restart key context that is being used from the persistent storage to prevent reuse.
+If this endpoint restart again it is crucial that the restarted endpoint does not reuse sequence number 1 to 8 a second time.
+Ensuring that a sequence number is never reused in the context of a crash may be hard, thus the simpler solution is to remove a restart key context that is being used from the persistent storage to prevent reuse.